ffadrique/FTL/README.md

 ### tree

 Tree is a container designed to store a hierarchical collection of elements.
-Tree implements the hierachy as doubly-linked nodes pointing to parents, siblings and children.
+Tree implements the hierarchy as doubly-linked nodes pointing to parents, siblings and children.

 Reference STL documentation: N/A